boolean-uk/csharp-build-tools-nuget-exercise/README.md

 ## Learning Objectives
 - to understand projects and solutions in c#
 - start exploring namespaces and references
-- Reference some other code
+- add/remove a nuget package